friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.9.rst.txt

     -->4: pass
           ^

-    The line identified above
-    was expected to begin a new indented block.
+    Line `4` identified above was expected to begin a new indented block.

 (116) IndentationError: unexpected indent